Cybersecurity in the Holiday Season

 That is why larger organizations will inevitably look for security options that bring the human advantage to the equation.

 Since we have already talked about how human involvement decreases around the holiday season, how about a cybersecurity team that will be working for you day in and day out?

 Indusface’s Total Application Security is a completely managed web application scanning and firewall solution.
-It allows you to focus on key business activities at any time of the year while a dedicated cybersecurity team looks about your security on the concept of ‘Detect, Protect, and Monitor.’
+It allows you to focus on key business activities at any time of the year while a dedicated cybersecurity team looks at your security on the concept of ‘Detect, Protect, and Monitor.’